BartMassey/rbj-eq/README.md

 license".
 Please see the file `LICENSE.txt` in this distribution for license terms.

-Thanks to the `cargo-readme` crate for generation of this `README`.
+Thanks to Robert Bristow-Johnson for sharing not only these filters but a bunch of knowledge about how to implement them.
+Thanks to YouTuber Dan Worrall for introducing me to the RBJ filters, as well as for some amazing audio DSP content.
+Thanks to the authors of the `num-traits` and `numeric_literals` crates for making support for `f32` easy.
+Finally, thanks to the `cargo-readme` crate for generation of this `README`.